 - Thaw meats in the refrigerator instead of on the counter.

-- Separate foods.
-Prevent cross-contamination of foods by washing hands, utensils, dishes, and cutting boards after they have been in contact with raw meat or poultry and before they touch another food.
+- Separate foods and prevent cross-contamination by washing hands, utensils, dishes and cutting boards after they’ve been in contact with raw meat or poultry, and before they touch another food.
 Never put cooked meat on the same platter that held the raw meat; use a clean dish!

 - Wipe up spills immediately.
 Use a disposable paper towel and then clean the surface with an antibacterial wipe.
-If you use a sink sponge or dish towel they may become contaminated and serve as reservoirs for bacteria.
+If you use a sink sponge or dish towel it may become contaminated and serve as a reservoir for bacteria.

 - Wash your hands, utensils and work surfaces before and after handling leftovers.